STEM Professional Development

 Localizing Amplify Science

-IslandWood, Puget Sound ESD, and Olympic ESD are looking for experienced K-8 teachers, TOSAs and District Science Leads to be a part of a year-long working group that will develop materials to support local connections in Amplify Science Units.
-STEM clock hours, a stipend, and a summer stay at IslandWood are included in the Working Group!
+IslandWood, Puget Sound ESD, and Olympic ESD have put together experienced K-8 teachers, TOSAs and District Science Leads to be a part of a year-long working group that will develop materials to support local connections in OpenSciEd and national Amplify Science Units.

 Learn more about the Working Group here.